olubunmmy/LITA-Capstone-Project-1/README.md

 This Capstone Project aims to analyze sales performance of a retail store across various regions, product categories, and order dates to identify insights such as top selling products,regional performance and monthly sales trends to optimize sales strategies.

-The goals of the project is to;
+The goals of the project is;
 - To understand sales performance over time.
 - To identify trends and patterns in sales data.
 - To assess the impact of various factors on sales performance.